DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 This is the place to talk about why you think you would make a great teacher.
 You can include:

+* what inspired you to choose teaching
-* the demands and rewards of teaching
+* your understanding of the demands and rewards of teaching
-* the personal qualities that would make you a good teacher
+* the personal qualities that will make you a good teacher
-* how you could contribute to a school outside of the classroom
+* your contribution to the life of the school outside the classroom – for example, running extra-curricular activities and clubs
-* any experience you have working with children and what you learnt
+* details of any experience you have working with children and what you learnt
-* your thoughts on welfare and education
+* your thoughts on children’s wellbeing and the education system

 ### Section 2: Why are you suited to teach your subject(s) or age group?